Group 1: Studies in Language and Literature

 Applications and Interpretations

 This course recognizes the increasing role that mathematics and technology play in a diverse range of fields in a data-rich world.
-It includes topics that are traditionally part of a pre-university mathematics course such as calculus and statistics.* This course will be offered at MJCS at both the Higher and Standard Levels.
+It includes topics that are traditionally part of a pre-university mathematics course such as calculus and statistics.* This course will only be offered at MJCS at the Standard Level.

 Analysis and approaches